 2. This Act's applicability to UNAs formed in other jurisdictions that are operating in this state is necessary because in all other types of entities the internal affairs rules of the jurisdiction of the entity's formation (e.g., the governance rules and duties and responsibilities of the owners and managers to each other and the entity) control; but it is difficult to determine the jurisdiction of a UNA's formation since it does not, in most jurisdictions, file any public document upon its formation.
-Some mechanism for choosing the internal affairs jurisdiction is therefore necessary.
-The default rule in this Act is the jurisdiction in which the UNA conducts the main part of its operations.
+Some mechanism for choosing the internal rules jurisdiction is therefore necessary.
+The default rule is the jurisdiction in which the UNA's main place of activities are located, which might be defined as the jurisdiction in which the UNA conducts the main part of its operations.
 A UNA can, however, designate the internal affairs jurisdiction in its governing principles, subject to applicable conflicts of laws substantial contact rules.
-See Restatement (Second) of Conflict of Laws §187(2) (1971).
+3. Since the laws governing UNAs in the enacting jurisdiction govern UNAs formed in other jurisdictions that are conducting activities (except for internal affairs issues in the enacting jurisdiction), a foreign-formed UNA could not conduct activities in the enacting jurisdiction that a UNA formed in this jurisdiction could not conduct, even if the activity were legal in the foreign jurisdiction in which the UNA was formed or conducts its main activities.
+Derivation: Principle #6.
+SECTION 5.
+LEGAL ENTITY; PERPETUAL EXISTENCE. (a) An unincorporated nonprofit association is a legal entity separate from its members and managers. (b) An unincorporated nonprofit association has perpetual existence unless its governing principles otherwise specify.